sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

 Logistics prior to workshop start
 =================================
-Prior to the workshop please familiar yourself with the folder structure provided.
+Prior to the workshop please familiarize yourself with the folder structure provided.

 .. note::